-- 2.39.
-Whilst we support the need for good quality green infrastructure, the information provided within this policy is vague for such an advanced stage, this should be substantiated within the emerging local plan, rather than left for an SPD which may not be produced for some time. - 2.40.
-We would also like further clarity as to whether provision of Open Space (HC17) and Sports Facilities and Playing Pitches (HC18) would qualify as green infrastructure within this policy.
+- 2.40.
+Whilst we support the need for good quality green infrastructure, the information provided within this policy is vague for such an advanced stage, this should be substantiated, rather than left for an SPD which may not be produced for some time. - 2.41.
+We would also like further clarity as to whether provision of Open Space (HC17) and Sports Facilities and Playing Pitches (HC18) would qualify as green infrastructure within this policy?
 If not, this would represent an unduly onerous set infrastructure requirements.